 2.1.
 Manufacturing Process Control I and II

-The first part of the course is about modelling and controlling temporal and spatial variations in unit processes using statistical methods and mostly statistical process control (SPC).
-The SPC was first developed by Walter Shewhart in 1924 while working to an assignment to improve the voice clarity of the carbon transmitters in AT&T telephone handsets.
+The first part of the course is about modeling and controlling temporal and spatial variations in unit processes using statistical methods and mostly statistical process control (SPC).
+The SPC was first developed by Walter Shewhart in 1924 while working on an assignment to improve the voice clarity of the carbon transmitters in AT&T telephone handsets.
 AT&T was producing millions of telephone handsets and inspecting each produced unit was virtually impossible.

-Shewhart observation was that most defects come from a variation in the manufacturing process.
+Shewhart’s observation was that most defects come from a variation in the manufacturing process.
 He observed that the flow of “new” materials through the processes has inherent random variation, which may result in variability in physical dimensions and properties.
 If those variations are within the targeted specification limits, then it is all right.
 If they are outside the targeted specification limits then the product is defective.
 For example, say that you have to machine a shaft with a diameter of 7mm with a tolerance of ±0.1mm.
 If the diameter is 7.1mm or 6.9mm, then it is within specification and it is acceptable.
 In contrast, if it is 6.89mm or 7.11mm, it is categorized as defective and has to be either re-worked or scrapped.

 There are two major sources of variation – deterministic or random.
 The deterministic variation has a cause that can be identified and corrected.
-This could be an operator’s fault, tool wear, defective raw material, ambient climate etc. However, there is also a purely random variation the source of which could not be determined or could not be corrected.
+This could be an operator’s fault, tool wear, defective raw material, ambient climate, etc. However, there is also a purely random variation the source of which could not be determined or could not be corrected.
 If one could detect and correct the deterministic variation, he would end up with a purely random variation.
 This would mean that the process is in statistical control and keeping it in control reduces waste and improves quality.

 When the process is in statistical control if we collect batches of data from the processed products and plot it, over time the distribution of the data will start resembling normal (also known as Gaussian).
 It will look just like this figure:

-From the above figure, one could observe that 68.2% of all points should be within one standard deviation (noted with the Greek letter σ – sigma) of the mean, or that 95.8% should be within two standard deviations from the mean etc. For example, if we take the previous example in which we measure a diameter of a shaft and say that its mean in exactly 7.00mm and the standard deviation is 0.05mm, then 68.2% of all measured points should fall between 6.95mm and 7.05mm.
+From the above figure, one could observe that 68.2% of all points should be within one standard deviation (noted with the Greek letter σ – sigma) of the mean, or that 95.8% should be within two standard deviations from the mean, etc. For example, if we take the previous example in which we measure a diameter of a shaft and say that its mean is exactly 7.00mm and the standard deviation is 0.05mm, then 68.2% of all measured points should fall between 6.95mm and 7.05mm.

 Once we have determined the mean and the standard deviation of a stable process with no deterministic variation, we can start running statistical process control.
 In essence, it means that with each measurement recorded, we have to determine if what we see is still the same normal distribution or a deterministic variation is kicking in and it has changed.
 In other words, each time we record a new data point we have to determine if this what we expect to see based on the parameters of the known normal distribution or something has changed and the process is no longer in statistical control.